La-sie/An-ATM-machine-/README.md

 # An-ATM-machine-
-This is the simple layout of an ATM machine.
+This is a simple code of an ATM machine I wrote using C++.
+Review at your own risk.
-I will keep updating it along my course in c++.